 - Your chosen business name

-- Name and address of the LLC’s organizer
+- Name and address of each owner and each manager

 After you register an LLC in Oregon, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.